frankylee/saras-treasures/README.md

     - You will need to seed the database with a user who is in the Admin role in order to be able to access the management page for the first time.

 ## Lab 5: Complex Domain Models
 Add one or two additional classes to your web site's domain model.
 Make a UML class diagram of your domain model--include cardinality.
+Put the UML diagram in a docs folder in your solution.
   - Add comments to stories.
 A story can have multiple comments.
   - Implement your domain model in code.
 Add the corresponding controller method and view so that the new feature can be used by site users.
 ---